torjc01/docker-ojs/README.md

      with the new one:        ```image: pkpofficial/ojs:3_2_1-4```

-3. **Start the container** with the new OJS version.
-It will pull a new image of your OJS scripts.
+3. **Start the container**.
+As you changed the version, docker-compose will automatically pull a new image with an updated version of the OJS code that will replace the old one (remember that containers are not persistent).
    ```bash
    $ docker-compose up
    ```
 4. **Run the upgrade script** to upgrade the OJS database and files.
-Easiest was is connecting to your OJS container with [`docker exec`](https://docs.docker.com/engine/reference/commandline/exec/) and run `ojs-upgrade` with this single line:
+Easiest was is connecting to your OJS container with [`docker exec`](https://docs.docker.com/engine/reference/commandline/exec/) and run the `ojs-upgrade` built in script with this single line:
    ```bash
    $ docker exec -it ojs_app_journalname /usr/local/bin/ojs-upgrade
    ```